 On Christian Worship: Old Testament Vocabulary

 Let’s do some word study!
-Yeah, I know, that sounds as fun as diagramming sentences (something I always enjoyed, BTW) but we really can’t discuss worship without understanding the word itself.
-Words have meanings.
-Although we humans have an inclination to make up definitions as we go along, it really is important for effective communication […]
+Yeah, I know, that sounds as fun as diagramming sentences (something I always enjoyed, BTW) but we really can’t discuss worship without understanding the word […]

 On Christian Worship: TOGETHERNESS

 [note: this post first appeared on March 17, 2020.
 Circumstances have begun to change gradually of late but “normality” is still far away.
-Thus, the point of this brief writing, edited from the original for clarity, is still applicable.]
-This post content wasn’t at all what I was thinking about when I started this series […]
+Thus, the point of this brief writing, […]

 What are Psalms, Hymns, and Spiritual Songs?